Lower high blood pressure by exercising right. The Singapore General Hospital (SGH) LIFE Centre shares tips how to exercise effectively.

 If you experience any chest pain or tightness, dizziness, excessive fatigue, or severe shortness of breath, stop exercising at once and seek medical help immediately.
 Before starting any exercise program, you should consult your doctor too.

-When can you see lower blood pressure results?
+When will you see lower blood pressure results?